- New Members and Referrals

 Rose Ann will be out for the next 4 months.
 If a member is interested in running Bridge Night in the meantime, please contact Michelle in the office.

-Lastly, don’t forget that adies Night and Men’s Night are two great opportunities and excuses to come out and play tennis with other members, while also enjoying the food and wine afterwards.
-Fourth Friday Night Tennis Potluck is also another way to get out and meet new members and play a little tennis.
+Lastly, don’t forget that Ladies Night and Men’s Night are two great opportunities to come out and play tennis with other members, while also enjoying the food and wine afterwards.

 Pool Hours: Mondays through Fridays: 6:00 am to 9:30 pm Saturdays and Sundays: 8:00 am to 7:30 pm